bgunn/C195-Schedule/README.md

 4. Add the MySQL connector driver by navigating to `File -> Project Structure -> Libraries`
    1. Click the + icon and select `From Maven`
    2. Enter mysql:mysql-connector-java:8.0.25
+5. If necessary, download the JavaFX 17 SDK from https://gluonhq.com/products/javafx/
-5. Add the JavFX library by navigating to `File -> Project Structure -> Libraries`
+6. Add the JavFX library by navigating to `File -> Project Structure -> Libraries`
    1. Click the + icon and select Java
    2. Browse to the lib folder of the JavaFX SDK 17 installed on your system and select `Ok`
-6. Add the PATH_TO_FX environment variable
+7. Add the PATH_TO_FX environment variable
    1. Windows: Navigate to System -> Advanced -> Environment Variables and click `New`
       1. Add `PATH_TO_FX` for the name and for the valu, navigate to JavaFX SDK 17 lib directory
       2. Click OK
    2. MacOS / Linux: In a terminal enter `export PATH_TO_FX=/path/to/javafx17/lib`
-7. In the navigation tree, find the Main package at src/main/Main
+8. In the navigation tree, find the Main package at src/main/Main
-8. Right-click on the Main package and select `Run 'Main.main()`
+9. Right-click on the Main package and select `Run 'Main.main()`

 ## Additional Report
 The additional report is called **User Schedule by Location**.
 This report provides the following data: